A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 3. Zaichik A.Sh., Churilov L.P.
 Fundamentals of pathochemistry. - St. Petersburg: Elbi-SPb, 2000. - 687 p.

-Along with other pathologies, a violation of purine metabolism is also considered serious illness, whose treatment should be given attention.
-First of all, these are malfunctions in the metabolism of useful substances that provoke the occurrence of other diseases, such as gout, nephropathy, or kidney failure.
+Along with other pathologies, a disorder of purine metabolism is also considered serious illness, the treatment of which should be given attention.
+First of all, these are disruptions in the metabolism of useful substances, which provoke the occurrence of other diseases, such as gout, nephropathy or renal failure.

-As a rule, there is a violation of purine metabolism in children, but adults are also susceptible to this pathology.
+As a rule, a disorder of purine metabolism occurs in children, but adults are also susceptible to this pathology.
 Only usually patients in adulthood are faced with a number of concomitant diseases and complications.

 General information

-Violation of purine metabolism according to ICD-10 has the code E79.
+Violation of purine metabolism according to ICD-10 has code E79.
 Usually this disease is chronic in nature and is directly related to the deposition of acid salts in the tissues of the kidneys and joints.
-Symptoms of disorders of purine metabolism are quite specific and appear as recurring exacerbations of arthritis, accompanied by pain.
+Symptoms of purine metabolism disorders are quite specific and manifest themselves as repeated exacerbations of arthritis, accompanied by pain.

-An undiagnosed and untreated problem in time can lead to more serious consequences: for example, the onset of urolithiasis and kidney failure.
-Everything therapeutic measures in such a situation, they are usually aimed at stopping unpleasant symptoms, reducing the severity of the clinical picture, preventing the development of complications and normalizing the metabolism of useful substances.
+An undetected and untreated problem in time can lead to more serious consequences: for example, the development of urolithiasis and kidney failure.
+All therapeutic measures in such a situation, the aim is usually to relieve unpleasant symptoms, reduce the severity of the clinical picture, prevent the development of complications and normalize the metabolism of useful substances.

 Causes of pathology